Metropolitan Nashville Police Department

-The Metropolitan Nashville Police Department is the primary provider of law enforcement services for Metropolitan Nashville and Davidson County, Tennessee.
+The Metropolitan Nashville Police Department, commonly known in the area as Metro Police, is the primary provider of law enforcement services for Metropolitan Nashville and Davidson County, Tennessee.
 The MNPD covers a total area of 526.1 sqmi that encompasses everything from high density urban locations to rural areas.

 History

 The Nashville Police Department was formed in 1806.
 The department became the Metropolitan Nashville Police Department in 1963, when the city of Nashville and Davidson County consolidated into a single city-county government.

 Blue Lites

 The Blue Lites were a rock and roll musical band whose members worked for the Metropolitan Nashville Police Department.
 The band was founded in 1972 and was active from the 1970's-80's.
 The band performed in many public schools in Nashville.
 The band performed at the dedication of Riverfront Park in 1983, at a fundraiser for the American Red Cross in 1987, and at various fundraisers for other non-profit organizations in 1988.